Avonpreet/FinalProjectMrn/README.md

-#Avon Shop
+# Avon Shop
-#Ideal Idea = "One person/admin or owner of the shop can only add products to his/her online shop
+# Ideal Idea = "One person/admin or owner of the shop can only add products to his/her online shop
 and other visitors can go through the products and add those products to their cart and purchase them
-#Implemented portion = Currently anyone logged in , can add products to the database
+# Implemented portion = Currently anyone logged in , can add products to the database
-#And they can edit, delete those products from the product database
+# And they can edit, delete those products from the product database

+# Any one can create register and can add product to the database.

 Future tasks :: other users can only add their desired products to cart